French Tax Changes 2016

 The above will apply in 2016 in respect of the taxation of 2015 income and gains from financial assets.

 WEALTH TAX (Impôt de Solidarité sur la Fortune)

 There are no changes to wealth tax.
 Therefore, taxpayers with net assets of at least €1.3 million will continue to be subject to wealth tax on assets exceeding €800,000, as follows:

 |Fraction of taxable Assets||Tax Rate|

 |Up to €800,000||0%|

 |€2,570,001 to € 5,000,000||1%|

 CAPITAL GAINS TAX – Financial Assets (Plus Value Mobilières)

-There are no changes in respect of the taxation of capital gains arising from financial assets.
-Therefore, gains arising from the disposal of financial assets will continue to be added to other taxable income and then taxed in accordance with the new progressive rates of tax outlined in the barème scale above.
+Gains arising from the disposal of financial assets continue to be added to other taxable income and then taxed in accordance with the progressive rates of tax outlined in the barème scale above.